yrmvgh/yiufcrawl/README.md

       than normal.

 * Mummies
-    * initial attributes improved greatly, making early game much easier, but long term they are weaker, gaining levels more slowly than before than before
+    * initial attributes improved greatly, making early game much easier, but long term they are weaker, gaining levels more slowly than before
     * immunity to curses, so trying out cursed armour or weapons isn't a problem

 * Felid